kamilwojcik/cfluxim/README.md

 # cfluxim
 A simple cosmic ray simulation tool

-## More precysely
+## More details

+Only muons are implemented at the moment, but implementation of other particles is possible, if needed.
-It is precisely described in the `presentation.pdf` file in `presentation` directory
+It is precisely described in the [presentation](https://github.com/kamilwojcik/cfluxim/blob/mcord/presentation/presentation.pdf)

-## Dependencies
+# Dependencies

 A few classes of CERN's ROOT framework is used.
 See the [ROOT](https://root.cern/) website.

-## Structure
+# Components

 `CuboidGenerator.cpp` - generates particles and saving in ROOT tree.
-`FluxAnalyzer.cpp` - generates some histograms needed for simple quality check of generated particles.
+`FluxAnalyzer.cpp` - takes generated particles as an input and creates some histograms needed for simple quality check.
-`TrackAnalyzer.cpp` - analysis of tracks regardint defined detector geometry.
+`TrackAnalyzer.cpp` - takes generated particles as an input and performs analysis of tracks regarding defined detector geometry.

+`classes` directory contains classes .h and .cpp files
+`flux_config` directory contains histograms that define muon flux

 `test` directory contains not very professional, very simple tests for classes.
-`presentatyon` directory contains Latex presentation (code, images and pdf output)
+`presentation` directory contains Latex presentation (code, images and pdf output)

-## Installation
+# Installation

 instalaction bash scripts for all cpp files are provided.
-Please update the file paths inside before using it!

 Dear ROOT user, remember to source `thisroot.sh` before installation ;)

-## License
+# License

 MIT